October 21, 2019

 Trainer

-If you want to expand your offering as a trainer or coach to include online courses or build entirely on e-learning, you will quickly start to think about pricing.
+If you, as a trainer or coach, want to expand your offerings with online courses or build entirely on e-learning, you will quickly find yourself thinking about pricing.
 In this article, you will learn which aspects you should consider.

 (The original version of this text from 2019 was revised and updated with new insights on 04/05/2024.)